appliedAI-Initiative/orb_slam_2_ros/README.md

 The static parameters are send to the ROS parameter server at startup and are not supposed to change.
 They are set in the launch files which are located at ros/launch.
 The parameters are:

 - **publish_pointcloud**: Bool.
 If the pointcloud containing all key points (the map) should be published.
+- **publish_pose**: Bool.
+If a PoseStamped message should be published.
+Even if this is false the tf will still be published.
 - **pointcloud_frame_id**: String.
 The Frame id of the Pointcloud/map.
 - **camera_frame_id**: String.
 The Frame id of the camera position.